Groups that (do not) act isometrically on hyperbolic spaces: Preliminaries

 \subsection{Limit set and non-elementary subgroup}

-Let $G$ be a subgroup of the isometric group $\textbf{Isom}(X)$.
-Consider the set $\Lambda_G$ of accumulation points of the orbit of $p$ in $\partial X$. $\Lambda_G$ is in fact independent of the choice of base point $p$, and we call this set the limit set of $G$. $G$ is called non-elementary if $\Lambda_G$ contain at least 3 elements.
+Let $G$ be a subgroup of the isometry group $\textbf{Isom}(X)$.
+Consider the set $\Lambda_G$ of accumulation points of the orbit of $o$ in $\partial X$. $\Lambda_G$ is in fact independent of the choice of base point $o$, and we call this set the \textit{limit set} of $G$.
+The group $G$ is called \textit{non-elementary} if $\Lambda_G$ contains at least three elements.
 A consequence of $G$ being non-elementary is that it has hyperbolic elements.